Coupling (British TV series): Main characters

-Susan Walker (Sarah Alexander) – Best friend to Sally, girlfriend/fiancée to Steve and ex-girlfriend of Patrick, Susan is one of Jeff's co-workers.
+Susan Walker (Sarah Alexander) – Best friend to Sally, girlfriend/fiancée to Steve and ex-girlfriend of Patrick, Susan is one of Jeff's colleagues.
 Susan is usually very sensible and organised, a fact often resented by her friends Sally and Jane.
 Susan can be very insecure and often takes this out on Steve.
-When angry, she generally says "apparently", a habit first noted in the first-series episode "Inferno" and shown to be inherited from her mother in "My Dinner in Hell".
-In the series-one episode "Size Matters", Susan is implied to view Angus Deayton in the same way that Steve views Mariella Frostrup, even keeping two pictures of him hidden in her bedroom.
+When angry, she generally says "apparently", a habit first noted in the first series episode "Inferno" and shown to be inherited from her mother in "My Dinner in Hell".
+In the series one episode "Size Matters", Susan is implied to view Angus Deayton in the same way that Steve views Mariella Frostrup, even keeping two pictures of him hidden in her bedroom.
 Steve and Susan's various arguments and differences of opinion make up a majority of the comic exchanges between them.
 Susan is a successful career woman, speaks French fluently, and takes her work life very seriously.
 Whilst Susan's job is never directly referred to, she works alongside Jeff, an accountant, and she reveals she has a degree in economics.
 In series four, she has a baby boy with Steve.

-Jeff Murdock (Richard Coyle) – Best friend to Steve, he is a co-worker to Susan, whom he dated one time.
+Jeff Murdock (Richard Coyle) – Best friend to Steve, he is a co-worker to Susan, whom he previously dated.
 Jeff's constant sexual frustration, ridiculous stories, and fantasies about women and sex make up a major part of the comedy.
 Scholar Jeffrey Griffin observes, "Jeff is known for his bizarre theories, one or two of which he outlines in every episode [... serving as] the defining element of an episode, with the plot unfolding in some way that tests one of Jeff’s theories."